High-speed rail

-In addition to these, many other countries have developed high-speed rail infrastructure to connect major cities, including Austria, Belgium, Denmark, Finland, Indonesia, Japan, Morocco, the Netherlands, Norway, Poland, Portugal, Russia, Saudi Arabia, Serbia, South Korea, Sweden, Switzerland, Taiwan, Turkey, the United Kingdom, the United States, and Uzbekistan.
+In addition to these, many other countries have developed high-speed rail infrastructure to connect major cities, including: Austria, Belgium, Denmark, Finland, Greece, Indonesia, Morocco, the Netherlands, Norway, Poland, Portugal, Russia, Saudi Arabia, Serbia, South Korea, Sweden, Switzerland, Taiwan, Turkey, the United Kingdom, the United States, and Uzbekistan.
 Only in continental Europe and Asia does high-speed rail cross international borders.

 High-speed trains mostly operate on standard gauge tracks of continuously welded rail on grade-separated rights of way with large radii.
-However, certain regions with wider legacy railways, including Russia and Uzbekistan, have sought to develop a high speed railway network in Russian gauge.
-There are no narrow gauge high-speed trains.
+However, certain regions with wider legacy railways, including Russia and Uzbekistan, have sought to develop a high-speed railway network in Russian gauge.
+There are no narrow gauge high-speed railways.
+Countries whose legacy network is entirely or mostly of a different gauge than 1435 mm – including Japan and Spain – have often opted to build their high speed lines to standard gauge instead of the legacy railway gauge.

-High-speed rail is the fastest and most efficient ground-based method of commercial transportation, however due to requirements for large track curves, gentle gradients and grade separated track the construction of high-speed rail is more costly than conventional rail and therefore does not always present an economical advantage over conventional speed rail.
+High-speed rail is the fastest and most efficient ground-based method of commercial transport.
+Due to requirements for large track curves, gentle gradients and grade separated track the construction of high-speed rail is costlier than conventional rail and therefore does not always present an economical advantage over conventional speed rail.

 Definitions

-Multiple definitions for high-speed rail are in use worldwide.